eymenefealtun/TarotTyping/README.md

 ### How to contribute?
  1. [Fork](https://github.com/eymenefealtun/TarotType/fork) the repository.
  2. Make changes.
- 3. Create a pull request with descriptive explanation.
+ 3. Submit a pull request.